sijawara/korin-ui/packages/korin-embed/README.md

 window.KorinAI.init({ target: '#korin-page-chat', variant: 'page', ensureStyles: false, baseUrl, chatApi, language: 'en', props: { variant: 'flat', ui: { showAttach: true } } });
 ```

+---

 ## Security notes

-• __authToken vs getAuthToken__: prefer `getAuthToken` for short-lived tokens.
+- authToken vs getAuthToken: prefer `getAuthToken` for short-lived tokens.
 Avoid hardcoding secrets in client HTML.
-• Host pages should serve `dist/embed.js` from a trusted origin and over HTTPS.
+- Serve the CDN script over HTTPS and from a trusted CDN origin (e.g., jsDelivr, unpkg).

 ## Notes

-- The bundle includes all required JS and CSS (Tailwind is bundled and scoped to `.korinai__root`).
+- The bundle includes all required JS and CSS (Tailwind styles are bundled and scoped to the widget root).
-- TypeScript and ESLint extend shared monorepo configs located in `packages/tsconfig/` and `packages/eslint-config/`.
+- This package is framework-agnostic for host pages; it only requires a DOM and the CDN script tag.